 If you are arriving by plane, you can take the Magical Express to your resort.
 This is complimentary with a Disney resort stay.
-Once on property you can use the bus, boat and monorail transportation to get around.
+Once on property you can use the bus, boat, Monorail, and Skyliner transportation to get around.
 There is also the Minnie Van service for a fee which offers one way trips if you want a more direct route.
 You can also drive your own car or rent a car while there, but there will be some additional charges for parking at your resort.
 You can definitely get by without a rental car if you will be staying on Disney property.

 6. Decide what attractions and experience are “must-do” for your family.

 I always recommend that you research the attractions at each park and determine the “must-do” attractions for your family.
 You can make a list of those so that you prioritize them during your vacation.
 It may be difficult to fit everything in, especially if you have a limited number of days in the parks, so this will help make sure that everyone gets to do what they wanted.